Jinntec/Fore/doc/userguide.md

 Fore element | XForms equivalent
 -------------|-------------------
-fore-model | model
+xf-model | model
-fore-instance | instance
+xf-instance | instance
-fore-bind | bind
+xf-bind | bind
-fore-submission | submission
+xf-submission | submission

  > XForms defines some more that will be implemented step-by-step in Fore as the need arises.

-`fore-model` is the outermost element containing the others.
+`xf-model` is the outermost element containing the others.

 ## The model

 The model is the heart of a form.
-It holds an arbitrary amount of `fore-instance`, `fore-bind` and `fore-submission` elements each of which are described in more detail below.
+It holds an arbitrary amount of `xf-instance`, `xf-bind` and `xf-submission` elements each of which are described in more detail below.

 Together those elements make up the 'contract' of a form.
 The contract defines under which conditions data are considered